FEMA Emergency Declaration – Puerto Rico Tropical Storm Fiona

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Kentucky to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, landslides, and mudslides on July 26, 2022 and continuing.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in the areas affected by the Milo Mciver Fire on September 10, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: